swhitley/Boomerang/README.md

 1. Develop a Workday Custom Report.
 The report will be used to extract data for a web service request (see the sample report and sample xml output below).
 2. Create an Outbound EIB.
 3. Select the Workday report from step one as your data source.
-4. In the EIB, use the transformation step to convert the output into a web service request (see the sample xslt, 'department_assignment_automation.xslt', below).
+4. In the EIB, use the transformation step to convert the output into a web service request (see the sample xslt below).
 5. Add a business process to the EIB.
 6. Insert a new step at the end of the business process to call the `Boomerang-v2` integration.
 7. For the Boomerang integration parameters, update the Web Service launch parameter so it matches the request in your XSLT file.